mongodb/mongodbatlas-cloudformation-resources/cfn-resources/search-index/docs/apiatlasftsmappingsviewmanual.md

 #### Fields

 One or more field specifications for the Atlas Search index.
 Stringify json representation of field with types and properties.
-Required if **mappings.dynamic** is omitted or set to **false**.
+Required for search indexes if **mappings.dynamic** is omitted or set to **false**.

 _Required_: No